Momentum-1/Momentum-1/README.md

 - 👋 Hi, I’m @Momentum-1
-- 👀 I’m interested in open source project on data sciy
+- 👀 I’m interested in open source project on data science
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on project that will boost me forward
 - 📫 How to reach me oluwapelumimarvellous6@gmail.com